 When the weather’s right, the outdoor spots for craft beer, cocktails and cider in New Paltz cannot be beat.
 Try Huckleberry for hand crafted cocktails and a cozy backyard vibe.
 Or for the best views of the Shawangunk Ridge, nab a spot on the Gilded Otter’s porch and try one of their home brewed beers.

 Head slightly outside of the main drag to find Twin Star Orchard an excellent spot for a summer afternoon or evening.
 Start with a free cider tasting in their Brooklyn Cider House tasting room and then walk up to their barn area for incredible wood fired pizza, board games and dramatic sunsets over the orchard.
+In the fall, spend your afternoon apple picking.

 How to get there: Take Adirondack Trailways bus from Port Authority to New Paltz ($39.00 same-day round trip).